-- authentication method of the participants (pre-shared key or certificate) - key algorithm to be used for the IPsec connection (see: Table 21 ⇒ 153) - time after which another authentication is required (optional) - time after which the IPsec key must be renewed (optional)
+- authentication method of the participants (pre-shared key or certificate) - time after which another authentication is required (optional) - time after which the IPsec key must be renewed (optional)

 How Does an SA Work?

 When using an SA the tunnel parameters must be defined.
 When a packet must be sent through a non-existing tunnel (SA), the print server establishes contact with the remote server.